Thomas Hearns: Professional career

 Hearns began his professional boxing career in Detroit, Michigan, under the tutelage of Emanuel Steward in 1977.
-Steward had changed Hearns from a light hitting amateur boxer to one of the most devastating punchers in boxing history.
+Steward changed Hearns from a light hitting amateur boxer to one of the most devastating punchers in boxing history.

 He won six major world titles in five weight classes during his pro career, defeating future boxing hall of famers such as José "Pipino" Cuevas, Wilfred Benítez, Virgil Hill and Roberto Durán.
 In addition, he won the IBO title at Cruiserweight.

 Hearns started his career by knocking out his first 17 opponents.
 In 1980, Hearns carried his 28–0 record into a world title match against Mexico's Cuevas.
 Hearns ended Cuevas's 4-year reign by beating him by TKO in the second round.
 Hearns was voted "Fighter of the Year" by Ring Magazine in 1980.

 Hearns vs. Leonard

-In 1981, Hearns the WBA Champion, with a 32–0 record (30 KOs), fought WBC Champion Sugar Ray Leonard (30–1) to unify the World Welterweight Championship in a bout dubbed "The Showdown."
+In 1981, Hearns the WBA Champion, with a 32–0 record (30 KOs), fought WBC Champion Sugar Ray Leonard (30–1) to unify the World Welterweight Championship in a bout dubbed "The Showdown".
 In this fight, Hearns suffered his first professional defeat when Leonard stopped him in the 14th round.
 In the 13th round, Leonard, behind on points on all 3 judges scorecards, needed a knockout to win.
 He came on strong and put Hearns through the ropes at the end of the round.
 Hearns was dazed, totally out of gas and received a count but was saved by the bell.
 Leonard, with his left eye shut and time running out, resumed his attack in the 14th.
 Hearns started the round boxing and moving, but after staggering Hearns with an overhand right, Leonard pinned Hearns against the ropes.
 After another combination to the body and head, referee Davey Pearl stopped the fight.
 Hearns and Leonard banked a combined 17 million dollars for the fight, making it the largest purse in sports history at the time.
 The following year, Leonard retired due to a detached retina, and there would be no rematch until 1989.